21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 Let’s meet a Leader in the 2022 Gartner Magic Quadrant for Digital Experience Platforms!

 Why it’s useful: Optimizely is an easy-to-use platform for marketing experiments.
 Your team can test value proposition, and website design to improve UX, focus marketing efforts, and positioning.
 Create variants of your website, do A/B tests, and track conversions with no code.
-It’s the perfect solution for companies that don’t have a big team of developers, because you can create a website variant using a visual editor in minutes.
+It’s the perfect solution for companies that don’t have an army of developers, because you can create a website variant using a visual editor in minutes.

 Price: Start-plan is forever free, Manage is $79 per user/month.
 For enterprises, the price on request begins at $21 000 per year.
 Orchestrate-plan is the most secure due to SSO + two-factor authentication.
 Budgeting includes invoice management.